trackow/trackow.github.io/README.md

 ### Other publications

-1. **Once upon a time...  a scientific fairy tale, Volume II** A set of illustrations for the kids story by Dr. Stephan Juricke, November 2020. **Endangered - But Still There Is Hope** [PDF](https://sites.google.com/view/onceuponatime-scientific-tale)
+1. A set of illustrations for the kids story **Endangered - But Still There Is Hope** by Dr. Stephan Juricke, February 2021, in Volume II of the book series **Once upon a time...  a scientific fairy tale**.
+[PDF](https://sites.google.com/view/onceuponatime-scientific-story/downloads/)

 1. Cruise report about Leg1a of MOSAiC Expedition [chapter 5.4: Weather and Ice forecasts](https://epic.awi.de/id/eprint/52409/1/BzPM_0744_2020.pdf). **The Expedition AF122/1 - Setting up the MOSAiC Distributed Network in October 2019 with Research Vessel AKADEMIK FEDOROV**.
 Edited by T. Krumpen and V. Sokolov
 {:reversed="reversed"} / [ePIC entry](https://epic.awi.de/id/eprint/52409/)